Posted By Amanda Girard On July 21, 2021

 2- Required Functionality

-Prioritize which functionality is required or would be nice to have before shopping for a new EHR system so it will meet your current and future needs and improve your workflow.
+Prioritize which functionality is required or would be nice to have before shopping for an EHR system so it will meet your current and future needs and improve your workflow.

 3- User Access Requirements